Cactus Flower (film): Plot

-Embracing her newfound confidence, Stephanie finally accepts the overtures of Julian's patient Señor Arturo Sánchez, a Latin diplomat.
-After attending a ball with him, she invites him to the club from the earlier night, where Toni, Julian, and Igor have also returned.
+Embracing her newfound confidence, Stephanie finally accepts the overtures of Julian's patient, Señor Arturo Sánchez, a Latin diplomat in the United Nations.
+After attending a ball with him in a new evening gown and the mink stole, she invites Sánchez to the club from the previous night, where Toni, Julian and Igor have also returned.
 Stephanie and Igor quickly hit it off, to the dismay and jealousy of both Julian and Toni.
+Julian's car is towed, so he cannot go home with Toni.

-After dancing with gleeful abandon at the club with Igor, Stephanie arrives at work the next morning giddy and still wearing her evening gown from the night before.
-She happily shares a few vague details with Julian about her night spent on the beach.
-Stephanie then notices that the cactus on her desk has bloomed.
+After dancing with gleeful abandon at the club with Igor, Stephanie arrives at work the next morning giddy, still wearing her outfit from the night before.
+She happily shares a few vague details with Julian about her night spent on the beach with Igor.
+Stephanie notices that the cactus on her desk has bloomed.

-Moments later, Stephanie and Julian get into an argument and Stephanie quits.
-She visits Toni's apartment to come clean to her, telling her that she is actually Julian's nurse, and he has never been married.
-After she leaves, Julian arrives to tell Toni that his wife refuses to divorce him, but that he and Toni can continue their relationship.
-Toni is exasperated with his dishonesty, and decides to do a little lying of her own.
-She leaves him for Igor, but fools Julian into believing that she and Igor have been seeing each other all along.
+Moments later, Stephanie and Julian get into an argument, and Stephanie quits.
+She visits Toni's apartment to confess to her that she is really Julian's nurse and that he has never been married.

+After she leaves, Julian arrives and tells Toni that his wife now refuses to divorce him, but that he and Toni can continue their relationship.
+Exasperated with his dishonesty, Toni fools Julian into believing that she and Igor have been seeing each other all along, and then finds that she prefers Igor.

-Julian storms off and encounters Stephanie at the office the next morning.
-She has returned to pick up the cactus she keeps on her desk, which has flowered, like her.
-Julian tells her that he and Toni have split up and although he was initially devastated, he realized he was relieved he would not have to marry Toni.
-Stephanie is overjoyed and embraces him, just as he confesses he has fallen in love with her.
-They kiss.
+Julian storms off and gets drunk at a bar that night.
+Next morning, he encounters Stephanie at the office, she having returned to pick up the cactus that she keeps on her desk, which has flowered - just like she has.
+Julian tells her that he and Toni have split up and he realized that he was relieved that he would not now have to marry Toni.
+Stephanie is overjoyed and embraces him as Julian confesses that he has fallen in love with her, leading them to kiss.